 Where are You, Lord?
 Ever felt that way?
 Maybe you’ve been deeply hurt, possibly by someone close to you.
-Maybe it’s a financial trial or a serious illness.
-Whatever it is, we need to be like the psalmist in today’s reading.
+Maybe that’s you right now.
+It could be a financial trial or a serious illness.
+Whatever it is, you may feel like you’ve been crying out to God for help with no relief in sight.
+The psalmist in today’s reading expressed the same feelings.
+How can understanding his prayer help you and me?

-Joseph was said to be a “type of Christ.”
+Also, read about Joseph and how he is a “type of Christ.”
 A type is a picture (like the old “tintypes,” pictures taken during the 1800s).
-In this case, a picture of Christ, a glimpse of what was to come.
+In this case, a picture of Christ, a glimpse into God’s heart and the life of our Savior.
 What exactly does that mean and how should his example inspire us today?

 Genesis 47 & 48